 Recent and upcoming performances include engagements at the Carmel Bach Festival (CA), St. Bonaventure University’s Quick Center for the Arts (NY), Music in the Somerset Hills (NJ), Five Boroughs Music Festival (NY), Mozaic Festival (CA), University of British Columbia (BC), Riverside Fine Arts (NJ), Santa Cruz Baroque Festival, Caledon Chamber Concerts (ON), Electric Earth Concerts (NH), Monterey Museum of Art, and touring with Tomaseen Foley’s A Celtic Christmas.
+Fire & Grace has also been featured on CBC Radio, performing a nationally broadcast concert of folk and baroque.
 In Spring 2017, Fire & Grace toured to New Zealand with appearances at the UPSURGE Festival, the Festival of Colour, and the New Zealand School of Music; their success led to a second tour of New Zealand, as well as appearances in Australia, in August 2019.
 Fire & Grace has also toured Ireland alongside County Kerry singer Éilis Kennedy, appearing at the Séamus Ennis Arts Centre and a variety of pubs and traditional settings.
 Fire & Grace’s self-titled debut album combines melodies from Argentina, Bulgaria, and Western Europe with dance elements from baroque and folk musical traditions, and in May 2019 the duo teamed up with longtime collaborator Ashley Broder (mandolin) to release Fire & Grace & Ash’s debut album, Partita Americana, whose title track features J.S.
 Bach’s Partita No. 3 transcribed for the trio and interspersed with traditional American folk music.

 Performing both baroque and modern repertoire, Canadian violinist Edwin Huizinga has appeared alongside Yo-Yo Ma, Itzhak Perlman, Renée Fleming, Dawn Upshaw, Mike Marshall, and Stevie Wonder, and has been featured as a soloist with the San Bernardino Symphony, Trinity Alps Chamber Music Festival, and the Banff Summer Arts Festival.
 The 2019-20 season will bring a conducting and soloist debut with the Guelph Symphony Orchestra.
 Edwin is a founding member of the baroque ensemble ACRONYM which has released eight full-length albums of previously unknown and unrecorded baroque music.
 Edwin also performs worldwide with his folk and baroque duo Fire & Grace, and tours extensively with Tafelmusik.
 Edwin is part of the artistic leadership of Carmel Bach Festival, and serves as the Artistic Director for Sweetwater Music Festival and Big Sur Music Camp.
 An avid composer, Edwin was commissioned to write a piece for Canada's 150th anniversary.
 Edwin is a member of the Juno-nominated indie rock band The Wooden Sky, and is a founding member of the Classical Revolution—an organization dedicated to shaping the future of concerts and jam sessions in alternative locations around the world.